The impact of shades on your homes efficiency

-With the changing season comes differences in how your home works.
-As the weather cools down, you may find some home deficiencies, like drafty windows or old caulking, affecting your home’s comfort levels and energy efficiency.
-If you notice a difference in the atmosphere of your home, you may need replacement windows (or replacement caulking).
-But while you are looking for more efficient windows, there’s an often-overlooked thing that can help increase your energy efficiency and comfort now—suitable shades and blinds.
+With every change of season comes differences in how your home works.
+As the weather cools down, you may find certain home deficiencies, like drafty windows or old caulking, affecting your home’s comfort levels and energy efficiency.
+If you notice a difference in the atmosphere of your house, you may need replacement windows (or replacement caulking).
+But while you are looking for more efficient windows, there’s an often-overlooked thing that can help improve your energy efficiency and comfort now—suitable shades and blinds.

-Shades or blinds on replacement windows have the potential to save you money on your monthly utility bills, particularly during winter months in Casper when temperatures dip.
+Shades or blinds on replacement windows have the potential to save you money on your monthly energy bills, especially during winter months in Casper when temperatures dip.
 The crucial piece to getting the most benefit from your shades and blinds is appropriate installation.
 It’s also vital to make these adjustments as the colder months approach:

 - South-facing windows – The windows on the south side of your house offers some natural warmth from the sun during Casper winters.
 Keep your shades open on your south windows for prolonged periods of time because these windows provide the best chance of netting some of the sun’s warmth.

-- East-facing windows – Keep your shades open on the east side of your home during the morning hours.
+- East-facing windows – Keep your shades open on the east side of your home in the early hours.

 - West-facing windows – During the afternoon and evening, you should keep your shades on the west side of your house open.
 Blinds are also a great option for west-facing windows (interior blinds are more suitable than exterior blinds in the winter because they will allow more heat in).

 People often ignore the energy efficiency shades and blinds can give a home.
-If you are in need of enhancing your comfort levels this winter and you think your windows may the problem, invest in proper shades and follow our opening and closing tips until you’re set for replacement windows.
-Prairie Pella Wyoming LLC offers a variety of window shade and blind styles at our Casper showroom, so come stop by.
+If you are in need of improving your comfort levels this winter and you think your windows might be the problem, invest in proper shades and follow our opening and closing tips until you’re set for replacement windows.
+Prairie Pella Wyoming LLC offers a variety of window shade and blind styles at our Casper showroom, so stop by and check them out.
 You can also contact us at 307-234-1518 or set up an in-home appointment with us online so we can evaluate your windows and give you shade recommendations.